rodlukas/UP-admin/README.md

 <a name="npmpro">

-> **Note:** Node.js and NPM/Yarn are not required since the frontend cannot be built without tokens to private npm registry (for [FontAwesome PRO](https://fontawesome.com/)).
+> **Note:** Node.js and NPM/Yarn are not required since the frontend cannot be built without tokens to private GitHub Package registry (for [FontAwesome PRO](https://fontawesome.com/)).
 Instead of this we'll use automatically generated assets of the latest production version from the CI.